CtrlK

 Workflow Clarity

-There's a numbered sequence (clone → pick pipeline → build → deploy) which provides basic structure.
-However, there are no validation checkpoints — no step to verify the build succeeded before deploying, no error recovery guidance, and the LOCAL_RUN_PROOF_GATE is mentioned in the architecture section but never integrated into the workflow steps.
-For a multi-step build-and-deploy process, missing validation caps this at 2.
+There's a numbered sequence (clone → pick pipeline → build → deploy) which is clear for the website pipeline.
+However, there are no validation checkpoints — no 'verify the build succeeded before deploying' step, no error recovery guidance, and the LOCAL_RUN_PROOF_GATE is mentioned in Architecture but never integrated into the workflow steps.
+For a multi-pipeline build system, missing validation caps this at 2.

 2 / 3